Alchemist21/pecunia/README.md

 ## Inspiration

 Currently, there is no proper way to transfer crypto to the heirs or next of kin.
-So pecunia offer a safe way to do it.
+So pecunia offers a safe and secure way using ZK Snarks.

 ## TODO/Areas For Improvement
 - We will integrate DEXs which will allow the user to swap and deposit any token into his will by just depositing MATIC.